dxrcy/phonet-old/README.md

 # Phoner

-Phoner is a CLI tool to validate phonotactic patterns for constructed languages.
+Phoner is a CLI tool and library to validate phonotactic patterns for constructed languages.
 It is compatible with either romanization and phonetic transcription.

 [Syntax Highlighting Extension for VSCode](https://github.com/darccyy/phoner-syntax)